 Indian Meal Moths are the most common species of pantry moth across the USA.
 Adult Indian Meal Moths are approximately ¾ inch in length with a typical wingspan of ¾ to one inch.
 The outer half of their forewings are bronze or dark gray in color, while the upper half are a yellowy-gray color, with a dark band between.

 The adult Mediterranean Pantry Moth is a light-grey color and from ⅝ inch long, with a wingspread of about one inch.
 The wings are marked with two fuzzy, dark zigzagging lines (see photograph).
 The hind wings are a ‘dirty white’.

-Pantry moths are also commonly referred to as flour moths, grain moths or food moths.
+Pantry moths or "Indianmeal moths" are also commonly referred to as flour moths, grain moths or food moths.